In the United States, many people eat too much and expend too little energy. But do you know how bad it’s gotten?

 This epidemic has led Americans to spend enormous amounts of money in the health and weight loss industries.
 According to MarketResearch.com, “The U.S. weight loss market is estimated to be worth $68.2 billion in 2017—a 2.7% gain, and growth should continue into 2018, when the market is expected to post a better gain of 3.2% to $70 billion.”

 At the same time, people want to ditch their traditional office jobs and make a go of working from home.
 However, many don’t know where to start or what to do.

-Is a light bulb forming yet?
+Is a light bulb forming?

-Weight Loss Consultant:
+1. Weight Loss Consultant

-Required education – One of the best parts of becoming a weight loss consultant is that all you really need is a high school diploma.
+Required education – One of the best parts of becoming a weight loss consultant is that all you need is a high school diploma.
 However, if you want to work with certain companies (even from home), they may want you to have a bachelor’s degree involving fitness, health, or nutrition.
-And many consultants decide to at least get a certification from ACE or AFPA and take continuing education classes so that they keep up with changes.
+Many consultants decide to at least get a certification from ACE or AFPA and take continuing education classes so that they keep up with changes.